Nikkawa Station

 Nikkawa Station (新川駅, Nikkawa-eki) is a passenger railway station in the city of Kiryū, Gunma, Japan, operated by the private railway operator Jōmō Electric Railway Company.

 Lines

 Nikkawa Station is a station on the Jōmō Line, and is located 17.7 kilometers from the terminus of the line at Chūō-Maebashi.

 Station layout

 The station consists of one side platform serving traffic in both directions.
 There is no station building, but only an open-sided weather shelter next to the platform.
 The station is unattended.

-Adjacent stations

 History

 Nikkawa Station was opened on November 10, 1928.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 283 passengers daily (boarding passengers only).